Welcome to Holy Cross Catholic Primary School Nursery!

 Our open door policy encourages interaction between yourselves and you child’s key person on a regular daily basis, making the transition from your care to ours much easier.

 When families support their children with their learning they make better progress, so we are very keen to get you involved in school life wherever possible.
 We encourage parents to bring their child into our setting each morning.
-Parents are invited into Foundation Stage each morning from 8.45am, but please leave by 8.55am so that we can start our day.
-We hold termly parents evenings and stay and play sessions.
+Parents are usually invited into Nursery each morning (depending on any Covid restrictions) from 8.45am, but please leave by 8.55am so that we can start our day.
+We hold termly parents meetings to discuss your child's progress and development.
+We also hold various workshops to give an insight into our curriculum and how it is taught (depending on any Covid restrictions).
+Please visit the Nursery class page, on our school website to find out all our news and see our learning.

-At Holy Cross we try to work closely with each pupil's family to ensure that all of their needs are met.
-We have a strong team of staff to carry out this role.
-All of our EYFS team liaise with families and we also have access to Gayle, a family support worker, who can come into your home to offer support and advice with a wide range of issues, support and advice.
+At Holy Cross we try to work closely with each pupil's family to ensure that all of their needs are met and we have a strong team of staff to carry out this role.
+All of our EYFS team liaise with families but your child's key worker will have that extra understanding of your child's needs.
+Our SENCO can help with any special educational needs and can offer support and advice with a wide range of issues.

 At Holy Cross Primary School we follow in the footsteps of Jesus by creating a welcoming ethos, valuing each child and their family no matter what ethnicity or background.